GOAL:

 Regional Leadership, including Regional Coordinators and their teams, will assist districts in several ways:

-• Design Zone Institute track training that centers around the activities in the Challenge, which will lead to increased productivity and success in the districts
+• Design Zone Institute track training that centers around the activities in the Roadmap, which will lead to increased productivity and success in the districts

 • Provide ongoing data to districts so they can track their progress towards benchmarks during the Rotary year